brandon-knap/journeytowardpeace/content/resources/driven-to-distraction-recognizing-and-coping-with-attention-deficit-disorder-from-childhood-through-adulthood.md

 +++
 date = 2020-01-11T05:00:00Z
-description = ""
-resourcelink = "https://www.drhallowell.com/meet-dr-hallowell/publications/"
-resourcesource = "Edward M. Hallowell M.D., John J. Ratey M.D." slug = ""
-title = "Driven to Distraction: Recognizing and Coping with Attention Deficit Disorder from Childhood Through Adulthood" weight = "8"
+description = "Discover the latest medical information and coping tools for ADHD in this updated edition of the groundbreaking bestseller.
+Drs.
+Edward Hallowell and John Ratey offer vivid stories and case histories of patients, dispel common myths, and provide a thorough accounting of treatment options.
+Learn how to deal with a diagnosed child, partner, or family member, while also exploring the positives that can come with ADHD, such as high energy, creativity, and enthusiasm." resourcelink = "https://www.drhallowell.com/meet-dr-hallowell/publications/" resourcesource = "Edward M. Hallowell M.D., John J. Ratey M.D." slug = "driven-to-distraction" title = "Driven to Distraction: A Comprehensive Guide to ADHD" weight = "8"

 +++